Agathe48/robot_mission_3/README.md

 We could then further enhance this behavior for our yellow agents: the dropping position could be determine to be as close as possible to the waste disposal zone (while remaining in the rightmost column of course), which would give easier jobs to the red agents.

 To reduce the significant number of messages per simulation we could alter how the chiefs receive their targets positions.
 Currently, they send orders to themselves with the new target position.
-However, they could directly fix this new target in their knowledge, hence reducing the number of send messages.
-This modification would greatly decrease the number of send message in simulation with only one agent, leaving only chief-to-chief messages.
+However, they could directly set this new target in their knowledge, hence reducing the number of sent messages.
+This modification would greatly decrease the number of sent message in simulation with only one agent, leaving only chief-to-chief messages.

 Our last area for improvement lies in addressing potential dead-end situations caused by our strict movements, particularly when many agents are involved; the agents could block each other in some very specific and rare cases.
 Implementing a more flexible movement strategy when reaching a target position could help reduce the occurrence of these issues, thereby ensuring smoother and more efficient solving of the initial problem.